Sometimes coming across a little something that makes you smile can make all the difference in your week.

 A: The group started on Facebook.
 We are a group of people who love to crochet, and want to put a smile on faces of people in Strathcona County.
 We crochet small gifts, such as hearts, flowers, and octopuses.
 They go into a plastic bag, so they are protected, along with a note.
 The note says, “I’m not lost, I am just alone.
 If I make you smile, please take me home.”
 We drop them off all over Strathcona County.
 We have left some in parks, at shopping centres, and on walking paths.

-Q: What is your favorite part of being a member of Random Acts of Crochet Kindness?
+Q: What is your favourite part of being a member of Random Acts of Crochet Kindness?

 A: I love having a purpose during COVID.
 It’s great to have a hobby to do with your hands.
 And the best part is making gifts for people.
 I have always been a big gift-giver, so it is nice to give people a little something without spending any money.